 - Survey Questions: The information collected in this section is for demographic purposes and has no bearing on individual applications.
 All survey answers are maintained in strict confidence.
 The demographic information compiled from the survey will help inform NACF to advocate more effectively for Native artists.

-- Project Narrative: In this section, you will be asked to provide a written description of your proposed project, which includes: (1) Overall project description, (2) How the project relates to your past work, (3) Plans for community engagement or public presentation of the project; (4) Twelve-month timeline for the project (to be completed by June 30, 2022).
+- Project Narrative: In this section, you will be asked to provide a written description of your proposed project, which includes: (1) short project description, (2) background or context for the project, (3) project themes, (4) your previous work, (5) plans for community engagement or public presentation of the project; (6) Twelve-month timeline for the project (to be completed by July 31, 2023).

 - Project Budget: In this section, you will complete a budget form showing how you will allocate the $10,000 award funds towards your proposed project.
-Note that a minimum of $2,500 of the award funds must be allocated directly to the artist, for their benefit and wellbeing.
+Note that $3,000 of the award funds must be allocated directly to the artist, for their benefit and wellbeing.

-- Work Samples and Supporting Materials: In this section, you will provide the following: (1) 7 to 10 artist work samples, (2) artist’s resume or CV, (3) artist website (if available), and (4) documentation of documentation of their Native citizenship or ancestry.
+- Work Samples and Supporting Materials: In this section, you will provide the following: (1) artist work samples, (2) artist’s resume or CV, (3) artist website, if available, (4) one letter of recommendation, and (5) documentation of Native citizenship or ancestry.

 SELECTION PROCESS + REVIEW CRITERIA